Last updated March 23rd, 2023

 All submitted time must be reviewed and approved by the employee’s supervisor.
-Remember for government contractors all submitted timesheets become a legal document so reviews and approvals are crucial.
+Remember for government contractors, all submitted timesheets become a legal document, so reviews and approvals are crucial.

-Tech Tip: Cut down on the time spent sending emails by setting up automated approval processes within your time tracking software.
+Tech Tip: Cut down on the time spent sending emails by setting up automated approval processes within your DCAA compliant time tracking software.
 Approvers get a notification automatically within the app or in their inbox.

 Any corrections can only be made by the employee and need to be approved again by the supervisor.
 If for unforeseen reasons the employee cannot make the changes themselves, then the accounting team or the administrator can make the changes with the employee’s consent.

-Tech Tip: Relying on cloud-based DCAA compliant timesheet software is the safest way to ensure your timesheets will be kept and protected.
+Tech Tip: Relying on cloud-based DCAA compliant timekeeping software is the safest way to ensure your timesheets will be kept and protected.
 Storing files on a local hard drive or in printed format is a higher risk of them being damaged, misplaced, or lost.

-Additional DCAA Timekeeping Rules
+Additional DCAA Timekeeping Requirements